 A related difficulty is the disparity in the way in which evidence is treated by courts in different states, given the absence of national uniformity in evidence law and court procedure.

-As a new Senate report Lifting the fear and suppressing the greed: Penalties for white collar crime and corporate and financial misconduct in Australia points out, the enforcement challenge is therefore that judgments and punishments across Australia are not always consistent with each other, despite potentially relating to very similar crimes.
+As the 2017 Senate report Lifting the fear and suppressing the greed: Penalties for white collar crime and corporate and financial misconduct in Australia points out, the enforcement challenge is therefore that judgments and punishments across Australia are not always consistent with each other, despite potentially relating to very similar crimes.

 Which agencies are responsible for investigating white collar crime?